pawankulkarni13/JavaBasics/readme/Variables.md

 `public int limitless;   // will persist`

 **Volatile**: The volatile modifier tells the JVM that writes to the field should always be synchronously flushed to memory, and that reads of the field should always read from memory.
 This means that fields marked as volatile can be safely accessed and updated in a multi-thread application without using native or standard library-based synchronization.
-Indicate to JVM that Thread should not cache value of this variable and always read it from main memory
+Indicate to JVM that Thread should not cache value of this variable and always read it from main memory When a variable is volatile and not static, there will be one variable for each Object.
+So, on the surface it seems there is no difference from a normal variable but totally different from static.
+However, even with Object fields, a thread may cache a variable value locally.

+Refer : volatilevsstatic.png

 Can be used only with variable
 After Java 5, write to any volatile variable happens before any read into the volatile variable